 Cissokho returned to Spain with two years remaining on his Valencia contract and at least impressed Paul Lambert at Aston Villa enough to offer him a four-year deal which he accepted.
 Cissokho played 25 league games during 2014/15, but fell out of favour when Tim Sherwood took over as manager and was loaned to FC Porto for 2015/16.
 However in the first half of the season he made only three appearances for the Portuguese giants and when Remi Garde replaced Sherwood he was recalled to Villa Park.
 Cissokho was a regular at left-back but couldn't help save Villa from relegation.
 Cissokho remained with Villa despite the relegation but after Steve Bruce took over as manager in October 2016 he fell out of favour.
 On 16 January 2017 Cissokho was loaned to Olympiacos for the remainder of the season.
 He joined Turkish outfit Yeni Malatyaspor in the summer of 2017.
-After thirty appearances in 2017-18 he was on the move again, remaining in Turkey and signing for Antalyaspor, where he made 22 appearances, creating two assists in the 2018-19 season.
+After thirty appearances in 2017-18 he was on the move again, remaining in Turkey and signing for Antalyaspor, where he made 22 appearances, creating two assists in the 2018/19 season.
+In 2019/20 he fell out of favour and made just three appearances, all in the cup, and was released at the end of the season. .